GP8964/PERN-EBS/README.md

 Modify the part looks like `<input type=hidden name=pass value=as_shown>` with a long password for your own security, they don't check.
 - Potentional hacking (XSS, SQL injection) concern:
 The back end does nothing for data validation and sanitization, which can cause vulnerabilities.

+4: Extremely insecure way to directly show password to the player If you are using a public computer to register, and it happens that one person behind you is looking at your screen with malicious intent, your account will be hijacked easily.

+5: The server side does NOT check if your desired player name collides with anyone else in step 2 A malicious player can hijack and even delete someone's account with a crafted registration confirmation page without even knowing his/her password!
+This is the biggest vulnerability in EBS 1.05, which will not happen in PERN-EBS

 To prevent cheating, hacking and add features at the same time, PERN-EBS will divide creating an account and creating a pilot into 2 steps, which can:
 - Prevent new players registering an account and get powerful and/or expensive items instantly